davidtkramer/canola/README.md

 # Canola

-A Node.js library for interacting with CAN (Controller Area Network) buses via Linux SocketCAN.
+A Node.js library for interacting with CAN buses via Linux SocketCAN.
 Built with TypeScript and Rust to provide complete type-safety when working with CAN messages.

 ## Features